NexClipper/nexclipper.github.io/docs/installation.md

 * API Server Status: Cluster API Server Status
 * API server total requests code: 5 minute average by Kubenetes API response code

-### Edit & Unit Test Prometheus & Alertmanager Config
+### Edit & Unit Test for Prometheus Config and Alertmanager Config

-Click the Config menu under Prometheus to modify the configuration in the currently provisioned state.
-Basically the feature is possible to edit config and rules(alert, recording) on the editor screen, and you can use the promtool test function to determine whether there is a problem with the unit test, and save and apply it if there is no problem.
+Click on `Config` under Prometheus to modify the configuration in the currently provisioned state.
+It allows you to edit config and rules(alert, recording) on the editor screen.
+And you will be able to use the promtool test function to determine whether there is a problem with the unit test.
+If there is no problem, just save and apply it.

 ![img](../static/img/nc-prom-config.png)

 The functions that edit and test Prometheus Configurations are operated through `Edit`, `Save & Test`.
 This step checks for YAML syntax errors in the config and rules.

-When the test is successfully completed, the configuration will be temporarily stored if the test is passed as shown below, and it is not actually applied to the Prometheus cluster.
+After the test is successfully completed, the configuration will be temporarily stored if the test is passed, but it doesn't mean actually applied to the Prometheus cluster.

 ![img](../static/img/nc-config-test.png)